Geometry-Preserving Neural Architectures on Manifolds with Boundary: Intermediate Augmented Architectures

 The network output is given by $P_{M} \left( f_{\theta_\ell}(\ell,h^\ell)) \right)$.
 This approach assumes that the projection operator $P_{M}$ onto $M$ is available in closed form (or can be computed efficiently).
 For example, this is the case for the sphere embedded in $\R^3$ (:= $SO(3)$).

-\paragraph{Exponential IAAs.} When $M$ is a smooth manifold without boundary, we can employ an intrinsic geometric discretization \cite{hairer2006geometric} based on the \textit{Riemannian exponential map} $ \exp_x : T_x M \rightarrow M $ where we use the differential geometric notation $T_xM$ for the tangent space, which coincides with the tangent cone $T_M(x)$.
+\paragraph{Exponential IAAs.} When $M$ is a smooth manifold without boundary, we can employ an intrinsic geometric discretization \citep{hairer2006geometric} based on the \textit{Riemannian exponential map} $\exp_x : T_x M \rightarrow M$ where we use $T_xM$ for the tangent space, which coincides with the tangent cone $T_M(x)$.
 In this setting, the network update is defined directly on the manifold via a geometric Euler scheme.
-Specifically, let \( {f_{\theta}}: \{0,\ldots,L-1\} \times M \rightarrow TM \) be a neural network that outputs a tangent vector at each point, where $TM = \cup_{x \in M}T_xM$.
+Specifically, let \( {f_{\theta}}: \{0,\ldots,L-1\} \times M \rightarrow \mathbb{R}^d \).
+Let $TM = \cup_{x \in M}T_xM$.
 The update rule is

-By construction, the exponential update \eqref{eq:exp-iaa} guarantees that all intermediate states remain on $M$, removing the need for explicit projection operations while preserving geometric invariance.
+By construction, the exponential update \eqref{eq:exp-iaa} guarantees that all intermediate states remain on $M$.
 This sequence of updates is also considered in~\citet{katsman2023riemannian, elamvazhuthi2023learning}.

-\paragraph{Exponential IAAs on Lie Groups.} While the exponential map based update can be found in \citet{katsman2023riemannian, elamvazhuthi2023learning}, one contribution of this work is to specialize this construction to Lie Groups, where the architecture can be simplified considerably.